rcy1314/nand/README.md

 ### CORS Proxy

-Modern Browsers Require CORS Headers for Cross Site Requests this is circumvented with a [https://github.com/Rob--W/cors-anywhere](cors-anywhere).
+Modern Browsers Require CORS Headers for Cross Site Requests this is circumvented with a [cors-anywhere](https://github.com/Rob--W/cors-anywhere "cors-anywhere").

 ### Development